BILL SUMMARY for HB09-1266

 |Pass Without Objection|

-06:12 PM -- Peg Ackerman, County Sheriffs of Colorado, spoke in support of the bill.
+02:41 PM -- Peg Ackerman, representing the County Sheriffs of Colorado, spoke in support of the bill.
+She discussed the cost savings for the local jails as a result of this bill.